2nd Division (South Vietnam): 1965

-On 19 June the division launched an attack on the VC 38th Battalion and a local force company 10km south of Quang Ngai.
-After encircling the target, the 2nd Battalion, 1st Infantry, on loan from the 1st Division, and a troop of M113s entered the area.
+On 19 June, the division launched an attack on the VC 38th Battalion and a local force company 10km south of Quảng Ngãi.
+After encircling the target, the 2nd Battalion, 1st Infantry, on loan from the 1st Infantry Division, and a troop of M113s entered the area.
 Heavy fire from Thuan Hoa village led to an air and artillery bombardment followed by a successful assault backed by the M113s.
 Inside the advisers found two rings of trenches protected by barbed wire and bunkers whose roofs were over a meter thick.
 After securing Thuan Hoa, the battalion encountered light mortar fire while advancing on Hoa Que hamlet and fell back to Thuan Hoa for the night.
 On the 20th, the 2nd Battalion and another battalion advanced again toward Hoa Que, and again fell back in the face of light VC resistance.
 The division then terminated the operation, without conducting the planned three days of searches meant to reestablish government control in the area.
 VC losses were 63 killed and 16 weapons captured.
 ARVN losses were five dead and nine missing.

-On 23 June the division launched a raid 3km northeast of Quang Ngai, in response to information as to the whereabouts of the VC 90th Battalion.
+On 23 June, the division launched a raid 3km northeast of Quảng Ngãi, in response to information as to the whereabouts of the VC 90th Battalion.
 Two battalions advanced, backed by an M113 troop.
 The force overcame strongpoints with air and artillery support.
 ARVN losses were three killed and three wounded.
 VC losses were 66 killed and 28 individual weapons and one 57mm recoilless rifle captured.

-From 7 to 10 September the 2nd Battalion, 4th Regiment participated in Operation Piranha on the Batangan Peninsula with the 3rd Marine Battalion and US Marine forces.
+From 7 to 10 September, the 2nd Battalion, 4th Regiment participated in Operation Piranha on the Batangan Peninsula with the 3rd Marine Battalion and US Marine forces.